Nick-Lemy/Gym-Git-Exercise-Solutions/README.md

 stash@{0}: WIP on main: 0613e6a Update README.md
 stash@{1}: WIP on main: 0613e6a Update README.md
 zkaynl7@zkaynl7-ThinkPad-T480:~/Gym-Git-Exercise-Solutions$ git stash pop stash@{1}
-On branch main
+On branch dev
-Your branch is up to date with 'origin/main'.
+Your branch is up to date with 'dev'.

 Changes to be committed:
   (use "git restore --staged <file>..." to unstage)